Using Github Actions to track Daraz ~ Part 1

 Explanation

--d is used to specify the delimiter used to split our string.
-It is : in our case.
+is used to specify the delimiter used to split our string.
+It is :

 Alright, we are done with the scraping portion.
 Now let us use github actions to track the price daily and send us notification if the price reduces.
 So what is Github Actions?
 GitHub Actions is a feature of GitHub that allows you to automate workflows directly within your GitHub repository.
 With GitHub Actions, you can build, test, and deploy your code right from GitHub.
 It's essentially a CI/CD (Continuous Integration/Continuous Deployment) service that is tightly integrated with your repository.
 If you want to learn more about Github Actions, please check out this official tutorial by Github.